chidiugonna/BrainSurfing/mkdocs/docs/surfanalysis/prac91.md

 !!!
 Note

     We will be running the scripts using  the docker container as shown below.
 For each script a command line will be provided which you will be able to copy and paste into your terminal window.
+Try to avoid extracting the zip folder into a root directory that has spaces in it to avoid problems with binding the current directory $PWD.
+If you do have to use a root directory with spaces in it then you can use single quotes in the bind as follows `-v '${PWD}':/mnt`.
+Double quotes might also work `-v "${PWD}":/mnt.`

-    docker run -v $PWD:/mnt --rm -it --entrypoint **bash** tigrlab/fmriprep_ciftify:v1.3.2-2.3.3 /mnt/**SCRIPTNAME**
+    docker run -v ${PWD}:/mnt --rm -it --entrypoint **bash** tigrlab/fmriprep_ciftify:v1.3.2-2.3.3 /mnt/**SCRIPTNAME**

 * The data and scripts for this practicum can be downloaded from [Classhare](https://drive.google.com/drive/u/1/folders/1xtuQtcPFXFI3wDs2uj6L9p0yd9bagEY5) folder under the **practicum91** folder in a zip file **practicum91.zip**.
 Download this zip file to your local computer and extract.
 * The practicum files can also alternatively be downloaded as a zip file from [OSF](https://osf.io/hetgq/) in the folder **09-Surface-Based-Analysis**